-The reason why you might need to do this is if you accidentally overclocked the GPU a little ambitiously and now you’re paying the price.
+You might need to do this if you accidentally overclocked the GPU too ambitiously, and now you’re paying the price.

-Unfortunately, this may not be the only reason why you need to underclock the GPU.
-Sometimes, it’s possible that the card can’t really handle all the new games that are being thrown at it, despite all the efforts it’s putting in.
-In this case, you might have to admit defeat and rid your graphics card from suffering.
+This isn’t the sole reason why you might need to underclock the GPU.
+It’s possible that your card can’t handle all the new games thrown at it, despite its utmost efforts.
+If this is the case, you might need to admit defeat and safeguard your graphics card from any further strain.

-The process for underclocking the GPU is pretty much the same as overclocking, but only in reverse.
-In places where you’d increase the core and memory clock, you’d reduce them.
+The process for underclocking the GPU is essentially the same as overclocking but in reverse.
+In places where you would increase the core and memory clock, you instead reduce them.

 Why It’s Important To Reduce GPU Temperature

-Luckily, most graphics cards these days are built with excellent security measures and will shut down when the card starts getting overheated.
-However, this may not always happen and it may lead to heat damage to the PCB which, as you might’ve guessed, renders it useless.
+Today, most graphics cards are manufactured with excellent security measures and will shut down if the card starts getting overheated.
+However, this doesn’t always happen, and it could lead to heat damage to the PCB, rendering it useless.

-Although here we talked about keeping the GPU temperature regulated, it’s important to know that the heat issues can plague any part of your PC, and most of the advice we gave you today applies to them as well.
+Although we have focused on keeping the GPU temperature regulated, it’s important to know that heat issues can affect any part of your PC.
+Most of the advice in this guide also applies to those parts.